 This “wing-it” combination has been served me well for pretty much every YouTube video I’ve made since 2011 — but things are a-changing!

-If I’m able to make more hardware videos in the future — again: massive shout out to GPD for sending me a review unit.
-Many well known Linux hardware companies go out of their way to NOT tell us anything.
-It’s amazing how many times in succession I can “fall” off their press list, but “next time” i won’t.
+If I’m able to make more hardware videos in the future — massive shout out to GPD for sending me a review unit (many well known Linux hardware companies go out of their way to NOT tell us anything) — there are a few things I’d do differently.

-Anyway: I’d want definitely up the run time.
+I’d definitely up the run time.
 Three minutes is basically three seconds when you’ve got a lot to cover.

 I also think I need to pluck up the courage and put myself on screen for short chunks.
 This isn’t because I love myself (sorry,